Chasing Rainbows on the Deschutes

 Know before you go

-Season: While temperatures and water conditions influence the salmon fly hatch, anglers can generally count on the big bugs showing up in Maupin toward the middle of May and in Warm Springs by early June.
+Season: Deep Canyon Outfitters runs fly-fishing trips from May 1 through mid-November.
+While temperatures and water conditions influence the salmon fly hatch, anglers can generally count on the big bugs showing up in Maupin toward the middle of May and in Warm Springs by early June.
+Caddisfly catch follows in early summer, bringing more rainbow trout along with it.
+Late summer and early fall see continued trout fishing and the start of steelhead season.

 Equipment: A five-weight fly rod with floating line will work for most situations.
 You’ll need cleated boots to go with your waders to help navigate the Deschutes River’s slick bottom.
 If you don’t have equipment of your own, outfitters can generally arrange loaner/rental equipment.
 Fishing licenses can be purchased online at www.DFW.state.or.us/online_license_sales.